polsommer/SWG-RPI-Cluster/README.md

 ```

 ### 4) Deploy the demo stack (manager)
-Ship the overlay network and demo services with:
+Run on the manager to create the overlay network and demo services:

 ```bash
 sudo bash scripts/deploy-demo.sh